Table of Contents

 - Thin board

-- Doesn’t handle water or heat well
+- It doesn’t handle water or heat well

 Green color chicken coop